XLR connector: Obsolete patterns

 Many other types of connectors using the XLR type shell exist, with various pin configurations.
 One is the now obsolete three-pin power pattern connector manufactured by ITT Cannon.

 The power Cannon (also called the XLR-LNE connector) had shrouded pins and red insulation; it was intended as a mains power plug, alternative to the IEC 60320 series of connectors, but was only used on a few pieces of equipment.

 Two-pin (XLR2)

 A two-pin variant was used as the DC power input socket on Yamaha's 1970s CP-series 'Electric Grand' pianos (CP-60, CP-70 and CP-80).

 Technical usage information

-This section contains more technical information relating the most common applications of XLR connectors.
+This section contains more technical information relating to the most common applications of XLR connectors.